lupyuen/zig-pinephone-gui/README.md

 ## Make it executable
 chmod +x zigmod-aarch64-linux

-## Move it to the Zig Compiler directory
+## Move it to the Zig Compiler directory, rename as zigmod
 mv zigmod-aarch64-linux zig-linux-aarch64-0.10.0-dev.2674+d980c6a38/zigmod

 ## Test Zigmod, should show "zigmod r80 linux aarch64 musl"